 If you’re a Porsche 911 owner or contemplating getting your first Boxters, chances are you’ve heard about the infamous Porsche IMS bearing issue, especially if you own a Porsche 911 (996 or 997.1) or Boxster with the M96 or M97 engine.

-The Intermediate Shaft (IMS) bearing is a critical component in these engines, and its malfunction can lead to catastrophic engine damage.
+The Porsche Intermediate Shaft (IMS) bearing found in the 911 or 996 is a critical component in these engines, and its malfunction can lead to catastrophic engine damage.
 In this article, we’ll dive deep into what the IMS bearing is, why it fails, and the options available for Porsche IMS bearing replacement.

 What Is the Porsche IMS Bearing?